 To me, that means that there will always be people on your list who either can’t make the time of your initial webinar, don’t see your webinar email soon enough, or just need a little convincing.
 For future launches, I will definitely do multiple webinars again.

 Finally, I did one last “webinar” on the day my cart closed, which was a casual Q&A. This idea was suggested to me by my friend, Mariah.
-The Q&A webinar didn’t result in tons of immediate sales, but it DID help me to connect with my audience more easily than my first three “formal” webinars and allowed people to ask me about creating e-products, growing their audience, and The Blog Hive™.
+The Q&A webinar didn’t result in tons of immediate sales, but it DID help me to connect with my audience more easily than my first three “formal” webinars and allowed people to ask me about creating e-products, growing their audience, and Blog to Biz Hive.
 It was a lot of fun and I plan to incorporate more no-pitch, casual Q&A webinars in the future, just for funsies. 🙂

 I tried using Facebook ads